105: The Corpse Vanishes

 Set it for stun.

-A reference to the phaser energy weapons used by the protagonists on Star Trek, which could be set either to stun or to kill.
+The phaser energy weapons used by the protagonists on Star Trek could be set either to stun or to kill.
+There were multiple stun settings, which led to disorientation at the lowest and prolonged unconsciousness at the highest.

 Ah, the 1980s.
 Without the Internet, people had to buy overpriced libraries of books from the Time-Life Company cataloging stretches of history.
-This line, specifically, refers to a commercial for their History of the Vietnam War series.
-In the ad, a father and son are at the Vietnam Memorial in Washington, D.C., and the son asks, “Daddy, what’s Vietnam?”
+In a commercial for their History of the Vietnam War series, a father and son are at the Vietnam Memorial in Washington, D.C., and the son asks, “Daddy, what’s Vietnam?”
 Buy the books and find out.

 Set that on stun.